bGhorbani/linearized_neural_networks/README.md

 # linearized_neural_networks
-The code for the paper "When do neural networks outperform kernel methods"
+The repository contains the code for the paper "When Do Neural Networks Outperform Kernel Methods?" (https://arxiv.org/abs/2006.13409).